 One of the foremost experts in filming in extreme environments, Ed has produced 5 series on Everest including three seasons of the award winning ‘Everest Beyond The Limit’ for Discovery US and ‘Extreme Everest with Ant Middleton’ for Channel 4.

-Amanda has over twenty five years experience making well-known, popular factual television for all the main UK broadcasters.
+Amanda has over thirty years experience making well-known, popular factual television for all the main UK broadcasters.

 As a producer-director Amanda cut her teeth on several of the BBC’s flagship science shows, such as ‘QED’ and ‘Animal Hospital’, rising through the ranks to become Deputy Editor on ‘Tomorrow’s World’.
 Her first Series Producer role took her to Talkback Thames where she gained a BAFTA nomination for ‘The Farmer Wants A Wife’ for ITV1, which went on to became a huge international hit, and is still running.